-The fees on Federal Stafford loans are about 1%.
-(The fees have increased slightly due to federal budget sequestration.
-The current fee is 1.073%.)
-Fees are deducted proportionately from each loan disbursement.
-Borrowers may ask the college financial aid office to increase the amount borrowed to cover the fees, up to the annual loan limit.
+The current fee on Direct Loans is 1.062%.
+Fees are deducted from each loan disbursement.
+You can ask the college financial aid office to increase the loan amount to cover the fees, up to the annual loan limit.

-The amount students can borrow from the Federal Stafford loan program is subject to annual and cumulative loan limits.
+The amount you can borrow from the Direct Loans program is subject to annual and aggregate loan limits.

 Loan limits are also capped at the college’s annual cost of attendance.